t-crest/patmos/c/apps/ownspm/README.md

 <!---
 Martin Schoeberl, Oktay Baris, Torur Biskopsto Strom, and Jens Sparso,
 --->
-*Blind*, Scratchpad Memories with Ownership, *submitted to CASES 2018*
+*Blind*, Scratchpad Memories with Ownership, *submitted to DATE 2019*

 We use the T-CREST multicore to evaluate the shared memory with ownership.